thdiaman/deep-learning/modules/prerequisites/_posts/2000-01-01-prerequisites.markdown

 [Anaconda](https://anaconda.org/anaconda) has most of the required packages and is available for Windows, Linux, or Mac OS.
-To install Anaconda on your OS, you have to download the respective installer (Python 3.6 version, either 64-bit or 32-bit according to your OS) from its [downloads page](https://www.anaconda.com/download/).
+To install Anaconda on your OS, you have to download the respective installer (Anaconda version 5.2, python version 3.6, either 64-bit or 32-bit according to your OS) from its [downloads page](https://www.anaconda.com/download/).

 After installing Anaconda, you have to open the Anaconda Prompt and install Keras by